- Home

 Anorectal anomalies are classified into numerous forms, including:

-Anorectal abnormalities in neonates usually characterised by
+Anorectal abnormalities in neonates usually characterised by:

-First stage : COLOSTOMY
+First Stage : COLOSTOMY

 Second Stage : POSTERIOR SAGGITAL ANORECTOPLASTY(PSARP)